pnp/action-cli-runscript/README.md

 ### Pre-requisites
 Create a workflow `.yml` file in `.github/workflows` directory of your repo.
 An [example workflow](#example-workflow---office-365-cli-runscript) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

+#### Self-hosted runners
+If self-hosted runners are used for running the workflow, then please make sure that they have `PowerShell` or `bash` installed on them.

 ### Note
 This action is dependant on `action-cli-login`.
 So in the workflow we need to run  `action-cli-login` before using this action.